Autism Information and Advice Service

 This is not a support or case-holding service.
-Our role is to help you understand your options, explain relevant systems, and signpost you to services that may be able to offer further help.
+Our role is to help you feel better informed, clearer about your options and more confident about possible next steps.

 What this service offers

-Signposting to appropriate organisations, services, and resources
+• Signposting to appropriate organisations, services and resources.

-We can provide information and guidance on topics such as:
+Topics we can provide guidance on

 Understanding autism and autism-related differences